krisarmstrong/seed/web/docs/ui-style.md

-# NetScope UI Style Guide
+# The Seed UI Style Guide

 This guide documents the shared design tokens, components, and patterns so new UI matches the current system.